FIRST TIMERS

 Intermediate drivers are an important part of the HOD culture.
 Many drivers who do not want to modify their cars substantially find themselves having a great time in the “Speedy B’s” and feel no need to change groups.
 Some drivers in B will also be on the ladder, working on skills and adding pace to move up to more advanced groups.
 Regardless, HOD priorities of Safety, Fun and Learning apply to B just as much as any group.

-Passing Protocols: Passing is only done with a point-by from the car in the lead.
+Passing Protocols: Passing is only done after a turn signal indicator or point-by from the car in the lead.
 This will be done in pre-determined passing zones – generally straightaways.
-The side on which the pass is allowed varies, depending on the track being driven, and the rules set by the HOD Region managing the event.
+The indicator or point by will tell the car behind which side to pass the car in front.
+Further track specific rules may be set by the HOD Region managing the event.

 Black Flag: